grokify/gojira/README.md

 Various aggregate staticstics and reports are calculated/generated.

+## Use Cases

+1. Programmatically construct JQL
+1. Generate Markdown Reports from JQLs for addition to git repos or Confluence

 ## URL Formats

 Accessing a list of issues by JQL is avialable via the UI and API: